SHND/args-command-router/README.md

 ### Command

 Commands are the first arguments showing up.
 These are names without `-` or `--`.
-As soon as a switch seen, the sequence of commands is considered finished.
+As soon as a switch is seen, the sequence of commands is considered finished.

 ### Switch